 '''

 #! /bin/sh

 /etc/init.d/usercpuset

 #

 BEGIN INIT INFO

 Provides: usercpuset

 Required-Start: sshd xinetd

 Required-Stop:

 Default-Start: 3 5

 Default-Stop: 0 1 2 6

-Description: Put login sessions in user cpuset ### END INIT INFO
+Description: Put login sessions in user cpuset

+END INIT INFO

-This init script creates a 'user' cpuset and places the login servers # (sshd and xinetd) in that cpus
+This init script creates a 'user' cpuset and places the login servers

+(sshd and xinetd) in that cpuset,

+#

-cpuset configured,
+This script presumes you also have a 'boot' cpuset configured,

 and does nothing if you don't.

 #

-By using this init script, one can isolate essential daemon and # server tasks from interactive user ]
+By using this init script, one can isolate essential daemon and

+server tasks from interactive user login sessions in separate

+cpusets.

 #

 To use this usercpuset init script:

 #

-1) Using your editor, create a file
+1) Using your editor, create a file /etc/init.d/usercpuset

 #

-/etc/init.d/usercpuset
+#

 containing this script.

-#

 2) Run the command "insserv usercpuset" to insert this script

 #

+into the sequence of init scripts executed during system boot.

 #

-into the sequence of init scripts

-executed during system boot.

 #

 3) Create a /etc/usercpuset.conf, in the "Cpuset Text Format"

-described in the libcpuset(3) man page,
+described in the libcpuset(3) man page, describing what CPUs

 #

-describing what CPUs

-("cpus") and memory nodes ("mems") are

 #

-to be used by the
+("cpus") and memory nodes ("mems") are to be used by the

 user cpuset.

 #

-4) Also configure and enable a boot

 #

-cpuset, as documented in
+4) Also configure and enable a boot cpuset, as documented in

+the bootcpuset(8) man page.

 #

-the bootcpuset(8) man page.
+#

 5) Beginning with the next system reboot, login sessions under

+either the SSH daemon (sshd) or xinetd (telnet, rlogin) will

 #

-either the SSH daemon (sshd) or xinetd

 #

-(telnet, rlogin) will

-be started in the 'user' cpuset, while
+be started in the 'user' cpuset, whileother daemons and

+system services, including the consolelogin, will be in the

 #

 '''